Lolabird/everforest-ant-dark-trilium-theme/README.md

 1. Right panel enabled
 2. Right panel disabled

-Right panel is enabled by default.
-If you would like to disable it, you can either add the following code in a new CSS note or uncomment it in the Stellar Dark theme as seen in the video below.
+The right panel is enabled by default.
+If you would like to disable this in the original Trilium, you can either add the following code in a new CSS note or uncomment in the theme.

 ```css
 /*hide right pane*/